-Our current pipeline consists of six programs from early to late-stage development, including five programs focused on chronic disease: UB-311, our leading neurology product candidate, which targets Alzheimer's disease ("AD"); UB-312, which targets Parkinson's disease ("PD") and other synucleinopathies; VXX-301, an anti-tau product candidate which has the potential to address multiple neurodegenerative conditions, including AD; UB-313, which targets Calcitonin Gene-Related Peptide ("CGRP") to prevent migraines; and VXX-401, which targets proprotein convertase subtilisin/kexin type 9 serine protease ("PCSK9") to reduce reduce low-density lipoprotein ("LDL") cholesterol, a risk factor for atherosclerotic heart disease.
+Our Neurodegeneration pipeline consists of UB-311, our leading neurology product candidate, which targets Alzheimer's disease ("AD"); UB-312, which targets Parkinson's disease ("PD") and other synucleinopathies; and VXX-301, an anti-tau product candidate which has the potential to address multiple neurodegenerative conditions, including AD.
+Our Next Wave Chronic pipeline consists of UB-313, which targets Calcitonin Gene-Related Peptide ("CGRP") to prevent migraines; and VXX-401, which targets proprotein convertase subtilisin/kexin type 9 serine protease ("PCSK9") to reduce low-density lipoprotein ("LDL") cholesterol, a risk factor for atherosclerotic heart disease.
 Through our Vaxxine Platform, we believe we may be able to address a wide range of other chronic diseases, including diseases that are or could potentially be successfully treated by mAbs, which increasingly dominate the treatment paradigm but remain accessible only to a small proportion of patients who could potentially benefit from them.

-In addition to our chronic disease pipeline, given our Vaxxine Platform's applicability to infectious disease and the ongoing need for booster vaccines to address SARS-CoV-2, we are advancing an infectious disease product candidate, UB-612, as a heterologous booster against COVID-19.
+In addition to our Neurodegeneration and Next Wave Chronic disease pipelines, given our Vaxxine Platform's applicability to infectious disease and the ongoing need for booster vaccines to address SARS-CoV-2, we are advancing an Infectious Disease product candidate, UB-612, as a heterologous booster against COVID-19.
 We have reported topline results of a pivotal Phase 3 trial of UB-612, and completed rolling submissions for conditional/provisional authorization with regulatory authorities in the United Kingdom and Australia in March 2023.